GarfieldMa/COMP2123_Selflearning_Report/main.md

 Think about the how we choose the vertex to add in the first step in while loop.
 Do you find something?😊

 Cool, the answer is to set value corresponds to `root` in `cost_of_cheapest_connection_to` to be 0.
-Then in the first iteration of while loop, it will be recogonized as the cheapest connection and be added to the tree!
+Then in the first iteration of while loop, it will be recognized as the cheapest connection and be added to the tree!

 What you need to do is simply to add